No Bake Vegan Cheesecake

 Step 2: Once the mixture is formed, grease your springform pan(s) with coconut oil, then use your hands to press the crust down into the pans.

 Step 3: To make the filling, add the cashews, lemon juice, milk, and syrup to a high power blender (I use a Hurom) and blend until smooth.
 You might have to stop and scrape down the sides a couple times.
-If the mixture still doesn't want to completely blend, add 1-2 tablespoon more milk.
+If the mixture still doesn’t want to completely blend, add 1-2 tbsp more milk.

 Step 4: Once the filling is smooth and creamy, use a spatula to scoop it out on and into the pans.
 Place the cheesecakes into the freezer for at least one hour, allowing them to solidify.